-The Community Safety Team consists of Officers and Wardens; they patrol the Falkirk Council area between 7am and 10pm Monday to Saturday.
+The Community Safety Team consists of 10 Officers; they patrol the Falkirk Council area between 7am and 10pm Monday to Friday.

 The team are recognisable by their distinctively marked vehicles and black uniform.

 They wear personal CCTV cameras, have access to vehicles and mountain bikes and